Land-based clean-up program

 The Program is available to public land managers and owners or occupiers of private land within the declared local government disaster areas from the 2021 and 2022 storms and floods.

 - The program will remove the cost and burden for community recovering from the flood events and benefit the local environment with the removal of flood debris.

 - Cleaning up man-made flood debris which poses a risk to the environment and community safety.

-- Debris collected is separated into waste types to allow for recycling or re-use and diversion from landfills where possible.
+- Debris is separated into waste types to allow for recycling or re-use and diversion from landfills where possible.

 - Clean up focuses on debris that is safe to remove and does not result in additional environmental harm, especially on culturally sensitive sites.

 How will it work?